 That’s the good news.
 The bad news is that more often than not, microwave popcorn comes with added ingredients that ARE genetically modified.
 If you check the ingredient label on the side of a typical box of microwave popcorn, you’ll likely see things like palm oil and soybean oil, which may very likely come from GMO crops.

 So now that we’ve gone through all of the problematic chemicals that are often found in microwave popcorn, you’re probably wondering: is there any microwave popcorn that’s safe!?
-Is there a chemical-free microwave popcorn?
+Is there a “chemical-free” microwave popcorn?

 Skinny Pop

 Skinny Pop’s microwave popcorn is not organic (although they do have an organic bagged version), but it is one of the safest brands of microwave popcorn in terms of the chemicals and packaging.
-Their “chemical-free bag” has no PFAS, and it also contains NO diacetyl.
-Skinny Pop’s microwave popcorn comes in two flavors: Sea Salt and (non-dairy) Butter.
-Here are the ingredients:

 Black Jewell